katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 ### Step 3.1: Visit all adjacent cells

 At this point we want to look only at the cells that are connected to the current cell.
-From the problem description we know that we only need to look at the cells to the left and to the right, as well as the cells above and below.
+The problem defines what cells are connected.

 > An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically. `

 Note that we don't need to worry about cells connected diagonally.

+We will want to look at each of the four connected cells and determine if each cell is land or water.

 The following diagram shows the four cells we would need to look at if we start from row 1, column 1.